TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-perf-how-to.md

             "order" : 21,
             "visibility" : "what_topic == howto_other",
             "controlType" : "textbox",
-            "displayLabel" : "Please provide topic of interest or facing problem.", "watermarkText" : "Enter topic or facing problem", "required": true
+            "displayLabel" : "Provide a topic of interest or problem you're facing.", "watermarkText" : "Enter topic or facing problem", "required": true
         },